predatorx7/stacked_steps/README.md

 ### Description

 This package consists of widgets that can be used to compose a UI for displaying progress by stacking successive widgets over previous ones.
+Latest release available at https://github.com/predatorx7/stacked_steps/releases/latest

 #### 1. StackedStepsController